 - Those with a lung, liver, heart, kidney or neurological disease

 Flu can be dangerous, leading to complications such as bacterial chest infections which can in turn develop into pneumonia.
 It can also worsen existing health conditions such as asthma and diabetes, and can cause pregnancy complications.
-During the winter of 2014/2015, a total of 1,652 people were hospitalised due to complications from the flu – it’s not an illness to be taken lightly.
+Each year hundreds of people are hospitalised due to complications from the flu – in some bad years it’s thousands – it’s not an illness to be taken lightly.

 The symptoms of a cold are generally coughing, sneezing, a runny nose and a sore throat.
-These symptoms are also common when you have contracted a flu virus, however it is also associated with:
+These symptoms are also common when you have contracted a flu virus, however with flu you will also experience:

 - fever (high temperature of 38°C or above)